PGNetHun/Latte-uOS-Store/README.md

-# T-Watch-2020-Store
+# Latte/uOS Store
-Apps, faces, fonts, libraries, and other resource files for T-Watch-2020-System
+Apps, faces, fonts, libraries, and other resource files for Latte/uOS running on devices